-The Ministry Of Finance Publishes Mutual Agreement Procedure Guidance For Taxpayers
+The Ministry of Finance publishes Mutual Agreement Procedure guidance for taxpayers

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) The Ministry of Finance has issued Mutual Agreement Procedure 'MAP' guidance to provide clarity and guidance to taxpayers on the eligibility of MAP, the MAP process and the information required for a MAP claim.
-The Mutual Agreement Procedure provides taxpayers with the possibility to seek relief from economic double taxation, under the applicable double tax treaty.
+The Ministry of Finance has issued Mutual Agreement Procedure (‘MAP’) guidance to provide clarity and guidance to taxpayers on the eligibility of MAP, the MAP process and the information required for a MAP claim.
+The Mutual Agreement Procedure provides taxpayers with the possibility to seek relief from (economic) double taxation, under the applicable double tax treaty.

+The MAP Guidance provides clarity to taxpayers on the scenarios where double taxation may occur such as a tax assessment resulting in a cross-border transfer pricing adjustment or the determination of the existence of a cross-border permanent establishment.

+The MAP guidance further clarifies the timelines in which taxpayers must make a MAP claim (typically within 3 years from when a taxpayer is aware that double taxation may occur) and confirms that rulings on tax matters issued by a UAE domestic judicial court or the Tax Dispute Resolution Committee may impact the scope of relief that the UAE Competent Authority can provide if such cases are submitted to MAP.

 Legal Disclaimer: